terziev-viktor/JSON-Parser/README.md

 This is my 1st course project in FMI.

 1. Reading from a file
-   The program reads a json from a .txt or .json file.
-Creates a list of all json object in the file
+   The program reads a json from a .json file.
+2. Printing
+   Any object can be printed on given ostream
 2. Validation
    The program validates the input and gives feedback on any error.
 What exactly is the error and where did it occur.
 3. Edit